25 Best Eco Gifts for 2021

 This cute bag is an excellent gift because it has so many uses: pencil case, makeup bag, wash bag, paintbrush holder - you decide!
 It's made from screen-printed linen by a Fair Trade project that employs people with disabilities in Tanzania.
-Neema uses money generated from selling their products to support the charity and build adapted housing for their employees.
+Neema uses money generated from selling their sustainable products to support the charity and build adapted housing for their employees.
 Tropical Leaf-Print Bag: Handmade and Fair Trade, £12

 Cycle Some Good

 Cycle of Good create products from recycled waste inner tubes from bikes.
 All the products are vegan-friendly (great for those looking for eco leather-alternatives), and they're made in Malawi by tailors who are paid fairly.
 Gift options include key rings, luggage tags, backpacks, and this cute coin purse.
 Recycled Inner Tube Coin Purse, £8.50

 We love this Fair Trade and organic tote bag with beautiful turtle design.
 An essential for anyone avoiding unnecessary plastic and packaging, it creates social impact too!
 This bag is created by and supports the charity ARTHOUSE Unlimited.
 Organic and Fair Trade Turtle Tote Bag, £9.50